How to explain Ghyll Scrambling: One of the most natural activities that can be done in the mountain environment.

 Climbing, and Scrambling over obstacles to gain hight.

-It is difficult to describe but everyone loves it.
+It is difficult to describe but Stag Groups love it.

-Basically with just a Helmet and Jacket you set out from the bottom of the river and work your way to the top.
+With just a helmet and jacket you set out from the bottom of the river and work your way to the top.
 Sometimes there is a need to climb with hands and feet, Sometimes there is a need to climb around a deep pool - that you may or may not fall into, and sometimes there is a need to leap into a pool (all strictly necessary of course).

 On a Full Day we take it up a notch and pack harnesses and ropes, allowing us to climb directly up the waterfalls rather than skirting round.